Actindo-AG/Documentation/Fulfillment/UserInterface/01a_List.md

 ![Shipments](../../Assets/Screenshots/Fulfillment/DispatchNotes/DispatchNoteShipments.png "[Shipments]")

-[comment]: <> (SW: Unten beschriebene Felder aus NoE Test-Account.
-Was ist Standard?)

 - ![Refresh](../../Assets/Icons/Refresh01.png "[Refresh]") (Refresh)
-    Click this button to update the list of dispatch notes.
+    Click this button to update the list of shipments.

 - ![Columns](../../Assets/Icons/Columns.png "[Columns]") Columns (x)
     Click this button to display the columns bar and customize the displayed columns and the order of columns in the list.
 The *x* indicates the number of columns that are currently displayed in the list.

 - ![Filter](../../Assets/Icons/Filter.png "[Filter]") Filter (x)
     Click this button to display the filter bar and customize the active filters.
 The *x* indicates the number of filters that are currently active.

+The list displays all shipments.
+Depending on the settings, the displayed columns may vary.
+All fields are read-only.

 - *ID*
     Shipment identification number.
 The ID number is automatically assigned by the system.